Science Communication

 Manuscripts in progress

-My first completed fantasy novel, unofficially titled The Desert Guild, is currently with beta readers and I will begin querying agents in late 2026.
+I will begin querying agents in 2026 for my first completed fantasy novel, unofficially titled The Desert Guild.
 The novel is an eco-fantasy take on human-wildlife conflict and related topics in conservation social science.
-Alongside The Desert Guild, I have prepared a Substack (to be published soon!) that serves as a “science companion guide,” illustrating how real-world conservation science has been woven into the worldbuilding and magic system in the story.
+Alongside The Desert Guild, I have prepared a Substack (to be published soon!) that serves as a “science companion guide,” illustrating how real-world conservation science has been woven into the world-building and magic system in the story.
+The Desert Guild is a standalone novel with sequel potential.

 Short stories